The Cannon Group, Inc.

 The Cannon Group, Inc. was an American group of companies, including Cannon Films, which produced films from 1967 to 1994.
 The extensive group also owned, amongst others, a large international cinema chain and a video film company that invested heavily in the video market, buying the international video rights to several classic film libraries.
-Some of their best known films include Joe (1970), Runaway Train (1985) and Street Smart (1987), all of which were Oscar-nominated.
+The Cannon catalogue encompasses a wide range of different genres.
+Cannon Films is known for its highly successful 1980s action B movies, such as Missing in Action (1984), American Ninja (1985), and Bloodsport (1988).
+It also produced the Oscar-nominated films Joe (1970), Runaway Train (1985) and Street Smart (1987).

-History

-1967–1979: Beginnings
+1967–1979: Friedland/Dewey era

 Cannon Films was incorporated on October 23, 1967.
 It was formed by Dennis Friedland and Chris Dewey while they were in their early 20s.
 They had immediate success producing English-language versions of Swedish soft porn films directed by Joseph W. Sarno: Inga (1968), aka Jag––en oskuld and To Ingrid, My Love, Lisa (1968), aka Kvinnolek.
-By 1970, they had produced films on a larger production scale than a lot of major distributors, such as Joe, starring Peter Boyle.
+By 1970, they had produced films on a larger production scale than a lot of major distributors, such as Joe, starring Peter Boyle, and The Yum-Yum Girls.

 They managed this by tightly limiting their budgets to $300,000 per picture—or less, in some cases.
 The success of Joe brought more attention to the company.
-However, as the 1970s moved on, a string of unsuccessful films seriously drained Cannon's capital.
+As the 1970s moved on, a string of unsuccessful films seriously drained Cannon's capital.
 This, along with changes to film-production tax laws, led to a drop in Cannon's stock price.